Version 5.2, 20 September 2022

-NHS England describe, in a legal direction to NHS Digital, what personal data is required to provide and manage the NHS App.
+NHS England describe, in a legal direction to NHS Digital, what personal data is required to provide and manage your NHS account.
 For example, user registration details and audit data.
 NHS England and NHS Digital are joint controllers for this personal data.

-3.2 Using the services available through the NHS App
+3.2 Using the services available through your NHS account

-If users wish to use the NHS App to access a service, then the organisation that controls your personal data is responsible for managing access.
+If you wish to use your NHS account to access a service, then the organisation that controls your personal data is responsible for managing access.
 For example, to view your GP practice records, then your GP controls this.

-If you wish to log in to an online service linked to through the NHS App then NHS Digital will, with your consent, provide your login details to the online service you wish to use i.e. you can use the details stored by NHS Digital to save you time completing their online form (or you can enter the details yourself if you so wish).
+If you wish to log in to an online service linked to through your NHS account then NHS Digital will, with your consent, provide your login details to the online service you wish to use i.e. you can use the details stored by NHS Digital to save you time completing their online form (or you can enter the details yourself if you so wish).